History of Kodokan Judo

 Stockholm Olympics, the first Olympic Games in which Japan participated

 (Kano Shihan, on the left)

 Kano has also been lauded as "the father of Japanese physical education."
 As principal of Tokyo Higher Normal School, he established a general physical education faculty aimed at training teachers capable of bringing quality physical education to Japan's youth.
-He also helped found the Japan Amateur Sports Association, and in 1909 he became the first Asian member of the International Olympic Committee.
+He also helped found the Japan Amateur Sports Association (Japan Sport Association), and in 1909 he became the first Asian member of the International Olympic Committee.